leckieje/fair_weather_cyclists/README.md

 ### The Future

 This was a first pass at combining weather measurements and ride data for the purpose a single statistical test.
-The resulting dataset is dense and rich with many more aveneues for exploration.
+The resulting dataset is dense and rich with many more avenues for exploration.

 A finer understanding of weather's impact on ridership could be gained by parsing the data further.
 Additional sub-populations could be created to account for more moderate weather conditions, seasons, and the time of day.
 This test did not account for the continuous nature of the data over 24 hour periods.

-Attributes already pressent in the data set including gender, age, geography, customer type, and additional weather conditions could be explored to further refine these findings or answer other questions.
+Attributes already present in the data set including gender, age, geography, customer type, and additional weather conditions could be explored to further refine these findings or answer other questions.

 Finally, an additional year could be considered to avoid the uncertainty around COVID-19's impact on ridership or, when compared to 2020, measure what impact the pandemic had.